-The Rubenstein School is committed to enhancing the understanding of the natural world in ourselves and our constituents through full inclusion of the unique and valuable perspectives reflected by diverse peoples.
+The Rubenstein School is committed to enhancing the understanding of the natural world through full inclusion of the unique and valuable perspectives reflected by diverse peoples.
+We aim to radically change human-environment systems in a just, equitable, and ecological direction.

 Diversity Initiatives

 Diversity initiatives in the School began in 1988 with USDA grants to support high school outreach and multicultural scholarships.
-In 1996, faculty and staff formally endorsed the Rubenstein School Diversity Plan (PDF).
+In 1996, faculty and staff formally endorsed the Rubenstein School Diversity Plan.

 In 2017, in collaboration with the UVM President's Commission on Inclusive Excellence, the School began work on an Inclusive Excellence Action Plan to address inclusivity within academics, community, environment, and operations in the School.

-To more fully engage the entire School community, in fall 2017, the School began work on an equity assessment with Dr. Shadiin Garcia of Shoreline Consulting.
+To more fully engage the entire School community, in the fall of 2017, the School began work on an equity assessment with Dr. Shadiin Garcia of Shoreline Consulting.
+Concurrently, an undergraduate conducted her senior research thesis on racism in Rubenstein.
+These research and reflection initiatives took place as activism grew across campus.
+Following the equity assessment, the School developed its first Inclusive Excellence Action Plan, which was published in 2019.

 Learn more: